robertorcosta/azure-docs.pt-br/articles/azure-monitor/platform/agent-windows.md

 * Modelo do Resource Manager para máquinas virtuais executando o Windows local no Azure Stack.

 >[!NOTE]
->A central de segurança do Azure (ASC) depende do Microsoft Monitoring Agent (também conhecido como o Log Analytics agente do Windows) e irá instalá-lo e configurá-lo para relatar a um espaço de trabalho Log Analytics como parte de sua implantação.
-O ASC inclui uma opção de provisionamento automático que habilita a instalação automática do Log Analytics agente do Windows em todas as VMs em sua assinatura e a configura para relatar a um espaço de trabalho específico.
-Para obter mais informações sobre essa opção, consulte [habilitar o provisionamento automático do agente de log Analytics](../../security-center/security-center-enable-data-collection.md#enable-automatic-provisioning-of-the-log-analytics-agent-).
+>Azure Security Center (ASC) depends on the Microsoft Monitoring Agent (also referred to as the Log Analytics Windows agent) and will install and configure it to report to a Log Analytics workspace as part of its deployment.
+ASC includes an automatic provisioning option which enables automatic installation of the Log Analytics Windows agent on all VMs in your subscription and configures it to report to a specific workspace.
+For more information about this option, see [Enable automatic provisioning of Log Analytics agent](../../security-center/security-center-enable-data-collection.md#auto-provision-mma).
 >

-Se você precisar configurar o agente para relatar mais de um espaço de trabalho, isso não poderá ser executado durante a configuração inicial, somente depois atualizando as configurações do painel de controle ou do PowerShell, conforme descrito em [adicionando ou removendo um espaço de trabalho](agent-manage.md#adding-or-removing-a-workspace).
+If you need to configure the agent to report to more than one workspace, this cannot be performed during initial setup, only afterwards by updating the settings from Control Panel or PowerShell as described in [Adding or removing a workspace](agent-manage.md#adding-or-removing-a-workspace).

 Para entender a configuração com suporte, revise [suporte para sistemas operacionais Windows](log-analytics-agent.md#supported-windows-operating-systems) e [configuração de firewall de rede](log-analytics-agent.md#network-firewall-requirements).

 ## <a name="obtain-workspace-id-and-key"></a>Obter a ID do workspace e a chave
 Antes de instalar o agente do Log Analytics para Windows, você precisa da ID do espaço de trabalho e da chave para o espaço de trabalho do Log Analytics.
-Essas informações são necessárias durante a instalação de cada método de instalação para configurar corretamente o agente e garantir que ele possa se comunicar com êxito com Azure Monitor no Azure comercial e na nuvem do governo dos EUA.
+This information is required during setup from each installation method to properly configure the agent and ensure it can successfully communicate with Azure Monitor in Azure commercial and US Government cloud.

 1. No portal do Azure, clique em **Todos os serviços**.
 Na lista de recursos, digite **Log Analytics**.
 Quando você começa a digitar, a lista é filtrada com base em sua entrada.
 Selecione **Log Analytics**.
 2. Na lista de workspaces do Log Analytics, selecione o workspace que pretende configurar o agente a qual relatar.